Delaware Health Options Privacy Statement

 - You have the right to give or withhold permission for other uses or disclosures of this information, except as required by law.

-If you believe Health Options has violated your privacy rights as stated in this notice, you may file a complaint at the following address:
+If you have a question about this notice or believe Highmark Health Options has violated your privacy rights as stated in this notice, you can file a complaint by contacting:

-Health Options is required to follow the terms in this privacy notice.
-Health Options has the right to change the way your medical information is used and given out.
-If Health Options makes any changes they will be posted on our website, and you will be notified within sixty (60) days of the change.
+Highmark Health Options is required to follow the terms in this privacy notice.
+Highmark Health Options has the right to change the way your medical information is used and given out and to apply those changes to all the information we maintain about you.
+If Highmark Health Options makes any material changes they will be posted on our website, and you will be notified within sixty (60) days of the change.

 These privacy practices have been revised as of December 19, 2019.